Grilling and Food Temperature

 What happens when meat is cooked?

 As temperature increases during cooking, the collagen bonds that hold the fibers together begin to break down or denature.
 Denaturation begins at roughly 105°F and continues upwards to temperatures in excess of 200°F. You can actually see denaturation occurring as the meat changes color from red to brown.

 Between 105 and 122°F, the calcium proteins begin to denature and lose activity.
 Since enzyme activity increases up to those temperatures, slow cooking can provide a significant aging effect during the cooking process.
 At 125°F meat is rare and should be seared quickly to kill any surface bacteria.

-Towards 140°F, the red myoglobin (iron/oxygen binding protein) breaks down and turns into a hemichrome, which is tan in color.
+Towards 140°F, the red myoglobin (iron/oxygen-binding protein) breaks down and turns into a hemichrome, which is tan in color.
 Visually, meat turns from pink to brown and with further cooking to grey.
-Water, along with sugars, salts, and other cellular components in the meat, become that flavorful juice associated with cooked meat.
-At this point, the meat juices are released and the size of the meat will shrink as it cooks to medium well.
+Water, along with sugars, salts, and other cellular components in the meat, becomes that flavorful juice associated with cooked meat.
+At this point, the meat juices are released and the size of the meat will shrink as it cooks to medium-well.